yliukj/SEGNO/README.md

 ### MD22

 #### Data Preparation
 The MD22 dataset can be downloaded from [MD22](http://www.sgdml.org/).
+The splits are provided in the MD22 folder.

 #### Reproducing the results in Table 3